Saturday, March 8, 2025

 All words have power to stimulate independent thoughts in a reader; in "Penny's Blog" that is especially so whenever the reader recognizes a poem title.
 The main point of the pennypoems, though, is to evoke sonics rather than images; to write poetry that is organized around sound rather than sense.
 Which makes the third poetic type in which pennypoems can be classified: "sound poetry."
 The items on the lists are chosen and grouped together, in various combinations depending on the poem, to make the best sounding lines.
 (For that reason, I would suggest reading the poems both quietly and aloud at different times.)

 An optional feature of some pennypoems has been the production of 2.0 versions of the poem; hyperlinked versions of the poem that one can use for further information on the words used.
 In Penny's Blog 2.0" the links lead directly to the poems on the blog; so long as the blog remains active, so do the links.
-When finished, "Penny's Blog 2.0" will appear down below after the poem.
+"Penny's Blog 2.0" appear down below following "Penny's Blog".

 Despite the frame tales, I must stress that a pennypoem is the furthest thing from narrative poetry.
-There is no narrative progression no development, and therefore no reason to start at the beginning and read through to the end.
-That is why the pennypoems are presented on the blog as individual stanzas, rather than as one continuous work.
+There is no storyline, no narrative progression no development, and therefore no reason to start at the beginning and read through to the end.
+That is why the pennypoems are presented on the blog as individual stanzas, rather than as a continuous work.
 One can read "Penny's Blog" as a continuous work, of course, if one wishes; to do so, simply click the "begin reading" link underneath this essay to get to the first stanza, then click the "continued" link at the end of each stanza to go on to the next.
 However, it makes just as much sense to browse through the poem at random; to read it that way, use the table of contents on the left side of the page.

 And that is probably more information than a reader needs or wants to know.
 (If you do have questions, or other comments, feel free to post them in the comments section at the end of this piece.)
 So, please go have a look at "Penny's Blog."
 I hope you will have some of the fun reading it that I had writing it.